dint-dev/kind/README.md

         //
         name: 'name',

-        // Here we say that the string must have at least 1 character.
+        // Here we say that a valid string should:
+        //   * Have at least 1 character.
+        //   * Have no more than 80 characters.
         minLengthInUtf8: 1,
+        maxLengthInUTf8: 80,

         // Getter that returns value of the field.
         getter: (t) => t.name,